verida/documentation/docs/extensions/vue-starter-kit.md

 ### Using the `vda-login` component

-This component is used to handle SSO (Single Sign on) login it leverages our `@verida/client-ts` and `@verida/account-web-vault` packages under the hood.
+This component is used to handle Verida Connect login it leverages our `@verida/client-ts` and `@verida/account-web-vault` packages under the hood.

 ```jsx title="Home.vue"
 <template>